MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab0_Ex0_Lab_Setup.md

 1. You should still be logged into Client 1 VM (SC-401-CL1) as the **SC-401-CL1\admin** account and logged in as the MOD Administrator in Microsoft 365.

-1. Open **Microsoft Edge** and navigate to **`https://admin.microsoft.com`** to log into the Microsoft 365 admin center as the MOD Administrator, `admin@WWLxZZZZZZ.onmicrosoft.com` (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
+1. Open **Microsoft Edge** and navigate to **`https://admin.microsoft.com`** to log into the Microsoft 365 admin center as the MOD Administrator, `admin@WWLxZZZZZZ.onmicrosoft.com` (where ZZZZZZ is your unique tenant prefix provided by your lab hosting provider).

   > [!note] **Skip MFA for the Microsoft 365 Admin center**
   >